 Dogs carry many bacteria in their mouths, and these can easily be transmitted through bite wounds.
 (Side note: human mouths also carry bacteria, and human bites can also become dangerously infected.)

-Immediate steps to take for your bite:
+Immediate steps to take for your dog bite injury:

 - Wash the wound thoroughly with warm water and mild soap.
 Make sure to irrigate (pour running water on) the wound for 5-10 minutes.